SehatIn-CH2-PS051/SehatIn-API/README.md

 }
 ```

-You can update all data together or just one at a time.
-Just specify the data and the new value in your request body.
+You can update multiple data with a single request.
+Just specify the data parameter(s) and the new value(s) in your request body.
 Keep in mind that data validation will still be in place.

 **Example 1:**
 ```javascript